Bill-Gray/PDCursesMod/docs/MANUAL.md

 All attribute modifier schemes include eight "basic" bits:  bold, underline, right-line, left-line, italic, reverse and blink attributes,  plus the alternate character set indicator.
-For default and 32-bit narrow builds, three more bits are used for underlined, dimmed, and strikeout attributes;
+For default and 32-bit narrow builds, three more bits are used for overlined, dimmed, and strikeout attributes;
 a fourth bit is reserved.

 Default chtypes have enough character bits to support the full range of